clr2of8/community/README.md

 Here you will find an open-source collection of TTP files, organized by ATT&CK tactic.
 Each procedure describes a single action an adversary may attempt post-compromise of a network or system.

-TTP files can be used on their own or within the Prelude Operator desktop app, where they are loaded by default on each restart.
+> TTP files can be used on their own or within the Prelude Operator desktop app, where they are loaded by default on each restart.
+Inside Operator, you are able to import TTPs from Atomic Red Team, Caldera and other popular sources.

 ## Understand the format